kamurri/bishop-kristina.github.io/content/home/research.md

   location = ""
   date_start = "2011-08-24"
   date_end = "2012-04-30"
-  description = """Analysis on the implementation of a new teaching curriculum to middle- and high-school math students to determine effectiveness"""
+  description = """Analysis on the implementation and effectiveness of a new teaching curriculum to middle- and high-school math students"""

 [[experience]]